-Most Legend of the Five Rings: The Card Game tournaments use a Swiss pairing system that awards tournament points to the winner of each game.
+Most A Game of Thrones: The Card Game tournaments use a Swiss pairing system that awards tournament points to the winner of each game.
 Each Swiss round pairs players in head-to-head matches, attempting to pair players with the same number of tournament points together while preventing players from playing the same opponent more than once.
-At the end of Swiss rounds, the winner of the tournament is the player with the most tournament points unless there are single elimination rounds (see "Single Elimination Rounds" on page 12).
+At the end of Swiss rounds, the winner of the tournament is the player with the most tournament points unless there are single elimination rounds (see "Single Elimination Rounds" on page 7).